FMMT666/launchpad.py/README.md

     - implemented same scrolling behaviour for the Pro Launchpad
     - Mk2 LedCtrlXY() now does nothing if x/y are out of range (were clamped to 0 or 8 before)
     - added LedCtrlXYByRGB() for Mk2/Pro; pass color arguments as list [r,g,b]
+    - tried to clarify "Mk1" color and x/y origin mode for Pro pads in the doc
+    - added ButtonStateXY() for Mk2 and Pro

 ### CHANGES 2016/11/XX: